LEAGUE SETUP:

 Waiting List for Abandoned Teams: Those wishing to sign up for a vacant team will be placed on a waiting list according to the date entry fees are paid.
 When it is your turn to choose a vacant team, you will be provided with a list of available teams, and you will be able to view the rosters and draft order of those teams before selecting your team.
 The league commissioner will be contacting these owners shortly after the February 20th deadline listed above.

 February 21: Abandoned Team Selection- After the February 20th deadline has passed, vacant teams will begin being filled.
 Those that are on the waiting list for a vacant team will have choice of all available vacant teams when it is their turn to select.
-Once you choose your team, you will be able to make trades using the full roster of players you just acquired, in the trading period that follows.
+Once you choose your team, you will be able to make trades using the full roster of players you just acquired, during the trading period that follows.
 You will choose your Keepers at the same time as everyone else in the league and draft in that team's draft position as well.

 A NOTE ABOUT ABANDONED/VACANT TEAMS: Not all of these teams are bad.
 In these leagues, more frequently than not, teams are vacant prior to the next season due to team owner financial issues or time constraints causing them to give up their teams.
 With a small number of keepers, turning these teams into winners are manageable in the first season.

 Trading Period: After all teams are filled in their respective leagues, and if time warrants, a trading period will be conducted where teams can make trades before keepers need to be chosen.
-I will announce the start of trading when it begins.
+The commish will announce the start of trading when it begins.
 See trading section of this rules page for more info on how trading works.

-After preseason trading period ends: Up to 6 Keepers are to be chosen by each team owner on your roster page and will be revealed to the league after the deadline to choose keepers has passed.
+After preseason trading period ends: Up to 6 Keepers are to be chosen by each team owner on your roster page which will be revealed to the league after the deadline to choose keepers has passed.
 You may keep less than 6 players; however, your additional pick/picks will come at the end of the draft.
 See Keepers (Special Rules) section for how Keepers will work before submitting your keepers.

 On your leagues scheduled draft date and time: Drafting will begin.